 - A flat-rate travel allowance

-Further details regarding additional benefits and the additional application processes will be provided after admission to the scholarship programme.
+Further details regarding additional benefits and the additional application processes will be provided after admission to the program programme.

 - Nationality: Applicants from Sub-Saharan countries are eligible to apply.